thecoshman/pir-8/ISA.md

 ALU operations will also update the F register as noted.
 All will set the ZERO flag if the output (register S) is `0000 0000`.
 All will set the PARITY flag if the number of high bits are even in the S register.
-The ADD, SUB, ADDC, and SUBC operations will set the carry bit in F to carry out value from adders.
+The ADD, SUB, ADDC, and SUBC operations will set the carry bit in F to carry out value from the adders.

 FFFF | Name | Count | Description
 -----|------|-------|------------